Antix-Development/WebPlus/README.md

 &emsp;:six: Set `HotReload` to `false` in the *"app\app.json"* file to disable hot reloading.

-&emsp;:seven: Delete the ".WebView" folder.
+&emsp;:seven: Delete the *"MyCoolApp.WebView"* folder.
 This is a temprorary cache folder that isn't required for distribution.

 &emsp;:eight: Perform extra tasks such as minifying or obfuscating your code, etc.